rene3phillips/python_madlibs/README.md

 ## Reflection Questions - Part 2

 **What was the most interesting or surprising part of implementing your chosen feature?**
-The most interesting part of saving the story to a text file, was how easy it was!
+The most interesting part of saving the story to a text file was how easy it was!

 **What was the greatest obstacle or bug you faced, and how did you overcome it?**
 I did not face any obstacles with the file-writing challenge.
 However, I did face several challenges while learning how to create new branches for working on a feature.
 Thankfully, I eventually figured it out and now feel confident in my ability to create and merge branches.